PsiUpsilonEI/Bylaws/README.md

 2. Active members must have finished the Fraternity Education Program.
 3. Active members must fulfill academic requirements outlined in the scholarship policy (Article XII).
 4. Member must be a student of RPI.
-5. Initiation of a pledge into the brotherhood shall be determined by a Class C & D vote during the Chapter meeting prior to pre-Initiation Week.
+5. Initiation of a pledge into the brotherhood shall be determined by a Class B vote during the Chapter meeting prior to pre-Initiation Week.
 6. Member must have paid their International dues and Chapter social dues.

 ### Section 4: Inactive Membership

 1. An inactive member has neither rights nor the responsibilities of an active member.
 2. An inactive member must be a student of RPI, a member of the EI chapter.
 3. A member may become inactive by a Class J vote.
-Change from inactive status to active status may only be granted by a Class C vote.
+An inactive member may return to active status by a Class J vote.

 ### Section 5: Alumni Membership